Skip to main content

 • Current positions and cash you have in your portfolio at the moment of the analysis.

-• Adjusted with the effect of current outstanding trade orders with statuses Accepted, Executable, Sent to execution, In execution, Partially executed in the market, Executed in the market and Settled in the market.
+• Effect of outstanding trade orders with statuses Accepted, Executable, Sent to execution, In execution, Partially executed in the market, Executed in the market and Settled in the market.
 The effect of outstanding trade orders is taken into account the following way on positions, cash and total market value based on trade order's transaction type's effects:

 • Positions - the amount of your outstanding trade order is used to calculate the expected market value of your position using the latest available market price as "(current amount +/- trade orders's amount) * latest market price = expected market value".